amchen-experimentalgrounds/Classifier_Images_BeesWasps/README.md

 # The project: can computer vision identify pests?

-(Our project did not address the elmination side in detail.)
+(Our project did not address the elimination side in detail.)

 The task of identifying pests can be complex.
 The AI must be able to distinguish pests from non-pests.
 There are many different types of pests, and training a model can be difficult.
 A solution which is fast to train and requires minimal data will be scalable, cost-efficient and thus ideal.